garden-io/garden/docs/reference/commands.md

 **Retrieves the most recent logs for the specified service(s).**

 Outputs logs for all or specified services, and optionally waits for news logs to come in.
+Defaults to getting logs from the last minute when in `--follow` mode.
+You can change this with the `--since` option.

 Examples:

-    garden logs               # prints latest logs from all services garden logs my-service    # prints latest logs for my-service garden logs -t            # keeps running and streams all incoming logs to the console
+    garden logs                       # interleaves color-coded logs from all services (up to a certain limit) garden logs --since 2d            # interleaves color-coded logs from all services from the last 2 days garden logs --tail 100            # interleaves the last 100 log lines from all services garden logs service-a,service-b   # interleaves color-coded logs for service-a and service-b garden logs --follow              # keeps running and streams all incoming logs to the console garden logs --original-color      # interleaves logs from all services and prints the original output color

 | Supported in workflows |   |
 | ---------------------- |---|